-How The ATG Split Squat Ended My Injury Struggles
+How The ATG Split-Squat Ended My Injury Struggles

-I signed up to the ATG Program due to my never-ending struggle with running injuries.
-After spending £100s on physios which got me no-where, then I came across Ben Patrick’s videos on the ATG program on YouTube.
+I signed up for the ATG Program due to my never-ending struggle with running injuries.
+After spending £100s on physios, which got me nowhere, I came across one of the 'KneesOverToesGuy's on YouTube.
+It was about the benefits of the ATG split-squat and watching the demonstration, I was amazed at his mobility and I thought "I bet he never has Achilles problems".

-I realised from these videos that I had poor mobility in my right ankle which was leading to a lot of my injuries because when my foot landed it could not cushion my landing properly, this was leading to lower back problems, glute problems and Achilles problems.
+I realised from these videos that I had poor mobility in my right ankle which was leading to a lot of my injuries because when my foot landed it could not cushion my landing properly, this was leading to lower back problems, glute problems, and Achilles problems.

 Increasing your hip flexor flexibility/mobility